 Some old school investors assume (incorrectly) that you have to give flats back at the end of the lease so are therefore a wasting asset, (in reality you can always force the freeholder to extend the lease).

-As you may know, I’ve had some experience investing in both types of properties and although not meant to be exhaustive, the list below reflects some observations of each type of investment property.
+As you may know, the co-founders of Progressive Property have some experience investing in both types of properties.
+Although not meant to be exhaustive, the lists below reflect some observations of each type of investment property.

 Below are some bullet points with the advantages of buying a flat as an investment property.

-- Typically lower entry purchase price than comparable houses
+- Typically lower entry purchase price than comparable housing

 - You can find good quality flats for two thirds of the cost you would pay for a house